Keep Exploring.

 The new sitemap for Walsh Duffield streamlined and restructured the content from their original website.
 The goal was to keep information clear and concise as well as easily accessible.
 To accomplish this many pages were trimmed and combined to create this new structure.

-Through the homepage, we dive deeper into Walsh's values and history, capping it off with a video (produced by 19 IDEAS) and an interactive timeline following tree rings.
+The About experience dives deeper into Walsh’s values and history, then caps it off with a video (produced by 19 IDEAS) and an interactive timeline inspired by tree rings.
+The goal was to make the company’s long history feel human, not corporate.

 In addition to completing the web redesign for Walsh Duffield, I completed various other graphic design work as well including print advertising.